Sv443/JSLib/README.md

-## Sv443 JSLib - A JavaScript library that is used by most of my JS projects that makes coding a bit faster and takes away a bit of the pain in the butt
+## Sv443 JSLib - A JavaScript library that makes coding a bit faster and takes away a bit of the pain in the butt and workarounds

 ## To see some examples, please go to <a href="https://sv443.github.io/JSLib/demo.html">this website</a>